 The WBG is also a global partner in the fight to eradicate polio, working with the Global Polio Eradication Initiative (GPEI), a public-private partnership led by national governments with five partners, including Rotary International and the Bill & Melinda Gates Foundation.
 The WBG has invested almost $US 600 million in projects to strengthen routine immunization and to help eliminate polio in the three countries where the disease remains endemic: Nigeria, Pakistan, and Afghanistan.
 Work is also being done in countries affected by instability and conflict.
 In Yemen, for example, where the crisis has taken a heavy toll on the country's children, the WBG has channeled its funding through the WHO and UNICEF to continue to provide critical support for the delivery of essential health services, including national polio campaigns.
 This has contributed to the vaccination of 1.5 million Yemeni children under 5.

 Ensuring universal access to HIV services is a key part of achieving UHC.
-There were 36.7 million people worldwide living with HIV in 2015.
-While the number of people receiving antiretroviral therapy has gone up, in 2015 only around 46% of those with HIV had access to treatment.
+There were 37.7 million people worldwide living with HIV in 2020, half of which are women and girls.
+79% of female adults aged 15 years and older had access to treatment and just 68% of male adults had access.
 Without effective HIV prevention, the number of people requiring treatment will grow and may become unsustainable for countries and health systems.

 The WBG pioneered global HIV and AIDS financing early on during the crisis and has been a key part of the response ever since.
 The WBG offers financing, specialized technical support, and knowledge to countries for effective prevention of new HIV infections, care and treatment for people living with HIV/AIDS, the alleviation of social and economic consequences for affected communities, and programs that address the underlying social and structural drivers of HIV.

-Since 1989, WBG financing for HIV and AIDS has totaled over $US 5 billion.
+Since 1989, WBG financing for programs that support HIV and AIDS-related prevention, and treatment outcomes has totaled over $US9 billion.
 Specifically, through the International Development Association (IDA), the WBG’s fund for the poorest, between 2000 and 2014 the WBG ensured that 1.3 million adults and children received antiretroviral combination therapy; purchased and/or distributed 386 million condoms for the prevention of HIV, sexually transmitted diseases, and unwanted pregnancies; and trained 2.6 million health personnel to improve the quality of health services delivery.
 The WBG has funded about 50,000 community AIDS organizations globally, helping to create effective community responses in more than 50 countries.

 Malaria continues to take a high toll on households and health care systems, and impedes economic development in endemic countries.
 It is estimated that malaria reduces GDP growth by approximately 1.3% per year in some African countries.
 While robust investments in malaria control over the past decade have yielded remarkable returns, half the world’s population still remains at risk of malaria, and transmission is ongoing in 95 countries and territories.
 Sub-Saharan Africa continues to carry a disproportionately high share of the global malaria burden.